northeastern-rc/rc-public-documentation/docs/source/faq.md

 ::::

-:::{dropdown} How can I add large datasets to the Galaxy?
+:::{dropdown} How can I add large datasets to the cluster?
-For upload and manipulation of datasets within the Galaxy framework, please see this section of the Galaxy wiki.
+For upload and manipulation of datasets within the cluster framework, please see this section of the cluster wiki.
 ::::

 ::::{dropdown} If I’m over my disk quota in either in my /home directory or my `/scratch` directory, how can I determine my disk usage?